polterguy/hyper-core/help-files/Hyper Core/07 - Extension methods.md

 you need to insert into multiple tables during one invocation, wrapping your SQLs in a database transaction?
 For such times, there is the `x` method.
 The `x` method doesn't take a table name as its second parameter.
-Instead it requires the name, to your extension method, which you'll need to supply as a Hyperlambda file, inside of your _"/common/documents/private/hyper-core/x/"_ folder.
+Instead it requires the name, to your extension method, which you'll need to supply as a Hyperlambda file, inside of the `/common/documents/private/hyper-core/x/` folder.
 If you have a file called for instance _"foo.hl"_ inside of the previously mentioned folder, you can invoke this extension method using a URL resembling the following.